andresmontoyab/React/react-redux/README.md

     * [Submitting Form](#Submitting-Form)

+Steps to explain Redux

+1. First define the concepts, Store, Reducer, Actions and Dispatcher
+2. Create a simple reducer
+3. Create a store with one reducer
+4. Create store with multiples reducers
+5. Explan what is an action
+6. Connect with components

 # Redux

 It is a framework that deal with the state of an application, usually React and Redux works together.